ROBOBREIZH/robobreizh_navigation/README.md

 The problem with this method is that it is not possible for the robot to map the tables for example because only the elements close to the ground are detected.

+**WARNING :**
+you must change map topic in rrt simple.launch for it to work

 #### 3.1.2 3D mapping

 The 3D mapping is done with the pepper depth camera.